extenda/dev-portal-common-repo-docs-template/README.md

 * Create `images` folder to store service-level images
 * Create `apis` folder to store API docs for your service
 * Create [`index.md`](templates/service.md) file.
 This file is the root doc of your service, containing a high-level overview.
+* Create [`service.yaml`](#serviceyaml-file) file.
+This file will be used to declare everything related to your service: its underlying APIs, docs, ADR and architecture.

 The folder structure should look like this: